EssyMwangi/christian-blog/README.md

 * As a user, I would like to view the blog posts on the site.
 * As a user, I would like to comment on blog posts.
+* As a user, I would like to view the most recent posts.